This specification describes Shapes Constraint Language (SHACL) User Interfaces.

 scoring system outlined for each widget.

-Most viewers render a single RDF value, typically as a single widget, on the screen.
+Most viewers render a single RDF value on the screen, typically as a single widget.

-Form editors offer buttons to edit individual values and add or delete values.
+Form editors offer buttons to edit individual values and to add or delete values.

 However, some viewers need to take more complete control over how multiple values of a property at a focus node are rendered.